Updated March 8, 2023

 Introduction to Shell Scripting Commands

-You must have read a lot about how important UNIX based systems are in our day to day lives.
-You are expected to like Unix based systems more than Window based systems especially if you belong to the technology domain.
-Linux has been a very popular operating system because of its efficient file system, robust structure and less prone to attacks.
+You must have read a lot about how important UNIX based systems are in our day-to-day lives.
+You are expected to like Unix-based systems more than Window-based systems especially if you belong to the technology domain.
+Linux has been a very popular operating system because of its efficient file system, robust structure, and less prone to attacks.
 An operating system is made up of mainly two things Kernel and Shell.
 Let’s talk about shell scripting a bit.
 In this article, we will discuss shell scripting commands in detail.

 Basic Shell Scripting Commands

 - Echo command: The echo command is used for printing.

 - Using a variable: A variable is used to store in some value so that the whole value does not need to be repeated and instead variables can be used.